srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 ### Exercise 2: Deploy an Azure IoT Edge enabled Linux VM

-In this exercise, you will deploy an Ubuntu Server VM with Azure IoT Edge runtime support from the Azure Marketplace.
+In this exercise, use Azure CLI to create an Ubuntu Server VM with Azure IoT Edge runtime support.

-In previous labs you have created the VM using the Azure Portal.
-In this lab, you will use Azure CLI to create the VM.

 1. If necessary, log in to your Azure portal using your Azure account credentials.